 4. Make the Kitchen Faucet More Accessible

-At the sink, make using the faucet easier by updating with lever-style fixtures instead of twist knobs.
+At the sink, make faucet use easier by updating to lever-style fixtures instead of twist knobs.

 Motion-sensor faucets are even better.
-Not only do these faucets eliminate the need to grip, but they also eliminate the possibility of forgetting to turn the water off.
+Not only do these faucets eliminate the need to grip, but they also prevent forgetting to turn the water off.
 A simpler and less expensive option is to add a motion sensor adapter.

 5. Use Contrasting Colors to Make Things Easier to See